mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 :guilabel:`random_samples` dataset, we can make use of SAGA's :guilabel:`Spatial Point Pattern Analysis` tool.

-In the :guilabel:`SEXTANTE Toolbox`, find this tool under :menuselection:`SAGA --> Geostatistics --> Spatial Point Pattern Analysis`.
-Double-click on it to open its dialog.
-It produces three outputs, and so will require three output paths.
-Save the outputs under :kbd:`exercise_data/spatial_statistics/`.
+* In the :guilabel:`SEXTANTE Toolbox`, find this tool under :menuselection:`SAGA --> Geostatistics --> Spatial Point Pattern Analysis`.
+* Double-click on it to open its dialog.
+* It produces three outputs, and so will require three output paths.
+* Save these three outputs under :kbd:`exercise_data/spatial_statistics/`, using whatever file names you find appropriate.

 .. image:: ../_static/spatial_statistics/002.png
    :align: center